akashsuper2000/akashsuper2000/README.md

 ###### May 2020

 ```
-COVID tracker that displays info and insights on national and state-wise data.
+ - COVID tracker that displays info and insights on national and state-wise data
-Built on Flask framework and Postman API.
+ - Built on Flask framework and Postman API
-Hosted on akashsuper2000.pythonanywhere.com
+ - Hosted on akashsuper2000.pythonanywhere.com
 ```